Intent-Based Multi-Chain Execution

 }

-Users can directly open a cross-chain order through the Application Gateway.
+Users can directly open a chain-abstracted order through the Application Gateway.

 Deploying & Initializing the Settlement Contractsβ